sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-11-gjirokaster.md

 ![Alt text](/images/travel2/PXL_20230811_104414681.jpg)

 Everywhere you looked were the coolest slate roofs.
-Real slate roofs so perfeclty stacked up.
-They looked so perfeclty aligned!
+Real slate roofs so perfectly stacked up.
+They looked so perfectly aligned!

 ![Alt text](/images/travel2/PXL_20230811_112551292.jpg)

 Dan did research on what we could do in the area and with the sun in full position, he decided to do the Cold War Tunnel tour.
-Everytime we left our place we had to walk through the basaar to get anywhere.
+Every time we left our place we had to walk through the bazaar to get anywhere.
 It was a very upbeat vibe, but no so crazy that the kids couldn't explore a bit ahead.
 And for some reason this day they were extra fond of each other.

 ![Alt text](/images/travel2/PXL_20230811_122845760.MP.jpg)